 Answer: Yes, for many car insurance companies rating the highest-risk driver with the highest-risk vehicle is correct.

-In general, insurance companies don’t rate insurance premiums on the number of drivers or only on the person that actually owns the cars.
+In general, insurance companies don’t rate insurance premiums on the number of drivers or only on the person that owns the cars.

 Instead, auto insurance underwriting and rating rules, which are approved by the state, normally assign the highest-rated driver (usually the youngest or the one with the most violations) to the highest-rated vehicle (usually the newest or most expensive).